 where $\mu\in\AP$ is an atomic proposition, \emph{true} $\top$, \emph{negation} $\lnot$, and \emph{conjunction} $\land$ are propositional logic operators, and \emph{next} $\Next$ and \emph{until} $\UntilOp$ are temporal operators~\cite{baier2008}.
 Alongside the standard operators introduced above, other propositional logic operators, such as \emph{false}, \emph{disjunction} $\lor$, and \emph{implication} $\rightarrow$, and temporal operators, such as \emph{always} $\Always$ and \emph{eventually} $\Eventually$, are derived from the standard operators.

-The semantics of an LTL formula are interpreted over words, where a word is an infinite sequence $o=o_{0}o_{1}\ldots$, with $o_{i}\in2^{\AP}$ for all $i\geq0$, where $2^{\AP}$ represents the power set of $\AP$.
+The semantics of an LTL formula are interpreted over words, where a word is an infinite (continuous) sequence $o=o_{0}o_{1}\ldots$, with $o_{i}\in2^{\AP}$ for all $i\geq0$, where $2^{\AP}$ represents the power set of $\AP$.
 The satisfaction of an LTL formula $\phi$ by the word $o$ is denoted $o\models\phi$.
-For an infinite word $o$ starting from step $0$, let $o(t), t\in\mathbb{N}$ denotes the value at step $t$, and $o[t{:}]$ denotes the word starting from step $t$.
 The detailed semantics of LTL can be found in~\cite{baier2008}.
-In this paper, we are interested in the continuous-time control policy.
+In this paper, we are interested in continuous-time control policies.
 The \emph{next} operator is not always meaningful since it may require an immediate execution switch in the synthesized plans~space~\cite{kloetzer2008fully}.
-Based on the application, we can either exclude the \emph{next} operator as is common in related work~\cite{kloetzer2008fully, luo2021abstraction} or properly design practical LTL tasks~\cite{Cai2021modular} in continuous scenarios.
+Based on the application of continuous space, we can either exclude the \emph{next} operator as is common in related work~\cite{kloetzer2008fully, luo2021abstraction} or properly design practical LTL tasks~\cite{Cai2021modular} in continuous scenarios.